wildfly-extras/wildfly-camel-examples/camel-cxf-jaxrs-secure/README.md

 Camel Secure CXF JAX-RS Example
 -------------------------------

-This example demonstrates using the camel-cxf component with the WildFly Camel Subsystem to produce and consume JAX-RS REST services secured by an Elytron Security Domain.
+This example demonstrates using the camel-cxf component with WildFly Camel to produce and consume JAX-RS REST services secured by an Elytron Security Domain.
 Elytron is a new security framework available since WildFly 10.

 In this example, a Camel route takes a message payload from a direct endpoint and passes it on to a CXF producer